Nordstrom Rack Sale: Save Up to 80% on Select Items

-Nordstrom Rack Sale: Save Up to 80% on Tumi, Kate Spade, Marc Jacobs and More
+Nordstrom Rack Sale: Save Up to 80% on Tumi, Kate Spade, Cole Haan, Joe's Jeans and More

 The fall deals and sales keep rolling in.
 Right now, savvy Nordstrom Rack shoppers can get up to 80% off designer clothes, shoes, accessories and more.
 These savings are in addition to the store's clearance sale, which offers select new markdowns of 50% to 90% off.